St. Louis Personal Injury Attorney Serving Missouri & Illinois

 A truck accident could be the result of poorly-loaded or secured cargo, placing the loading company in a liable position, or could be the result of inadequate maintenance on the truck.
 The truck accident could also be caused by a defective truck part, which would make the manufacturer of the truck liable.
 In many truck accidents, there is more than one liable party, requiring a highly experienced St. Louis truck accident attorney to ensure you are properly compensated.

-According to the Insurance Institute of Highway Safety, the federal government estimates that per mile traveled in 2015, the number of motorcycle deaths following an accident was almost 29 times that of those in passenger vehicles.
-Motorcycles are simply less visible to other drivers, plus there is no protection for the motorcyclist in the form of a metal and glass cage, safety belts and airbags.
 Serious head injuries and spinal cord injuries are much more common among motorcyclists than for those in passenger vehicles.
+Motorcycles are simply less visible to other drivers, plus there is no protection for the motorcyclist in the form of a metal and glass cage, safety belts, and airbags.
 Motorcycle helmets are about 37 percent effective in preventing the death of the motorcyclist following an accident, and 67 percent effective in preventing brain injuries, yet only 19 states and the District of Columbia mandate helmet use for all motorcyclists.

 The motorcyclist’s only protection lies in a helmet (if worn) and protective clothing such as leather chaps.
 The single most dangerous situation for a motorcyclist occurs when automobiles make left-hand turns—accounting for 42% of all accidents between motorcycles and cars.
 Such accidents occur when the motorcycle is either going straight through an intersection or passing a car.
 Like truck accidents, motorcycle accidents can be must more complex than passenger vehicle accidents, therefore it is absolutely imperative that a St. Louis motorcycle accident attorney be contacted following an accident.